go-swagger/go-swagger/docs/generate-spec/_index.md

   -h, --help                   Show this help message

 [spec command options]
       -w, --work-dir=               the base path to use (default: .)
       -t, --tags=                   build tags
       -m, --scan-models             includes models that were annotated with 'swagger:model' --compact                 when present, doesn't prettify the json -o, --output=                 the file to write to -i, --input=                  an input swagger file with which to merge -c, --include=                include packages matching pattern
       -x, --exclude=                exclude packages matching pattern
           --include-tag=            include routes having specified tags (can be specified many times) --exclude-tag=            exclude routes having specified tags (can be specified many times) --exclude-deps            exclude all dependencies of project
       -n, --nullable-pointers       set x-nullable extension to true automatically for fields of pointer types without 'omitempty'
+      -r, --ref-aliases             transform aliased types into $ref rather than expanding their definition --allow-desc-with-ref     allow descriptions to flow alongside $ref --format=[yaml|json]      the format for the spec document (default: json)
 ```

 See code annotation rules [here](../reference/annotations)